The Birdcage: Box office

 The Birdcage opened on March 8, 1996, and earned $18,275,828 in its opening weekend, topping the box office.
-It remained on top for the next three weeks before being derailed by Primal Fear and A Thin Line Between Love and Hate.
+It remained on top for the next three weeks before being dethroned by Primal Fear and A Thin Line Between Love and Hate.
 By the end of its 14-week run, the film had grossed $124,060,553 domestically and $61,200,000 internationally, eventually reaching a worldwide total of $185,260,553.

 Critical response

 The Birdcage received positive reviews on release.
 On the review aggregation website Rotten Tomatoes, the film holds an 85% approval score, based on reviews from 65 critics, with an average rating of 7/10.
 The site's critical consensus reads: "Mike Nichols wrangles agreeably amusing performances from Robin Williams and Nathan Lane in this fun, if not quite essential, remake of the French-Italian comedy La Cage aux Folles."
 Metacritic reports a score of 72/100 based on reviews from 18 critics, indicating "generally favorable reviews".

 Film critic Roger Ebert of the Chicago Sun-Times awarded the film three stars out of four, writing that while the material will be familiar to those who have seen the original 1978 film or its Broadway incarnation, "what makes Mike Nichols'[s] version more than just a retread is good casting in the key roles, and a wicked screenplay by Elaine May, who keeps the original story but adds little zingers here and there ('Live on Fisher Island and get buried in Palm Beach - that way you'll get the best of Florida!')".

 In his review for The Washington Post, Hal Hinson noted the film's subversiveness, commenting, "While politicians like Keeley talk a good game of family values, it's Armand and his nontraditional clan who have the stable home life.
 They are a family."

 Desson Thomson of The Washington Post described the film as "a spirited remake of the French drag farce [that] has everything in place, from eyeliner to one-liner".

 Owen Gleiberman of Entertainment Weekly called the film "Enchantingly witty".